-- (a) The type, number, and location of residential units which have received development plan approval; - (b) Information regarding comprehensive land use amendments which have an impact on school facilities; - (c) Residential building permits and / or certificates of occupancy issued for the preceding year and their location; - (d) The identification of any development orders issued which contain a requirement for the provision of a school site as a condition of development approval. - (e) Other information relevant to monitoring for school concurrency.
+- (a) The type, number, and location of residential units which have received development plan approval; - (b) Information regarding comprehensive land use amendments which have an impact on school facilities; - (c) Residential building permits and / or certificates of occupancy issued for the preceding year and their location; - (d) The identification of any development orders issued which contain a requirement for the provision of a school site as a condition of development approval. - (e) Other information should include financial impacts from development that are relevant to monitoring for school concurrency.